ShadySalesGnome/Gerudoku-Faithful/.github/ISSUE_TEMPLATE/submit-texture.md

 ---

 **Texture File Name(s):**

-"File name(s)"
+- "File name(s)"

 **Information About The Texture File(s):**

-"Where this file is from or how it was made, and/or other information"
+- "Where this file is from or how it was made, and/or other information"

 **Name That Should Be Credited:**

-"The name or screen name of the person who made the texture"
+- "The name or screen name of the person who made the texture"

 **Screenshots If Available:**

+-

+**File(s) Or Link To File(s)**

+-